jsiegenthaler/homebridge-eosstb/README.md

 # homebridge-eosstb

-`homebridge-eosstb` is a Homebridge plugin allowing you to control your EOS Settop box (ARRIS DCX960 which runs on the UPC TV system), as well as connected HDMI-CEC controllable devices with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.
+`homebridge-eosstb` is a Homebridge plugin allowing you to control your EOS settop box (ARRIS DCX960 which runs on the UPC TV system), as well as connected HDMI-CEC controllable devices with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.

-This plugin displays your EOS Settop Box as a TV Accessory with Power, Input & Remote Control capabilities in your iOS device (iPhone, iPad, iMac, etc).
+This plugin displays your EOS settop box as a TV Accessory with Power, Input & Remote Control capabilities in your iOS device (iPhone, iPad, iMac, etc).

 You need a My UPC subscription or the appropriate equivalent from your local TV provider.
 The username and password are the same as used in the TV provider's TV app on your iOS device (the app varies by country, in Switzerland it is [upc tv Schweiz](https://apps.apple.com/ch/app/upc-tv-schweiz/id1292688012)).

+Supports multiple settop boxes, allowing you to create a TV accessory for each box (hould you have more than one).

 # Works in Your Country (If you are with UPC / Ziggo / Telenet / Magenta and hopefully Virgin Media)
 As UPC operates in multiple countries under multiple brands, this plugin will work in a number of countries that use UPC TV systems.
 The known countries that use the same UPC TV system with the ARRIS DCX960 settop box are: